“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 It was now Madeline’s turn to sink back into the cozy booth, deep in thought.

 “So what is he?” she said, thinking out loud.
 “At first I thought he might be a vampire, but his hands were so warm and gentle…”

 “You mean like mine?”
 Maseo reminded her in a matter-of-fact tone.
 “In case Levi neglected to tell you, for a while immediately after a vampire feeds, their skin is warm and looks alive with color.
 The stronger the blood that made the vampire, the less often that vampire will need to consume blood to survive, and the more they appear to be human.”

 The troubled expression his words caused on Madeline’s face made Maseo chuckle.

 “Don’t worry.
-I am not like Scott.
+I’m not like Scott.
 I need very little blood to sustain myself, and all my donors are extremely willing,” he grinned mischievously, giving Madeline a wink.
 “They leave completely satisfied and very much alive.
 If you are ever curious, come and see me.
 I promise you’ll have every desire satisfied.”

 Maseo sighed, pouting teasingly.
-“Why should I show you then?”

 Arching a thin brow, Maseo looked agitated, as if what Taro did had struck a nerve.

 “It’s really embarrassing, ok,” Madeline confessed, looking down at the table to escape his gaze.
 “It was like I couldn’t stop myself.”